throughput-ec/ec-workshops/slides/chapter6_02_launching_a_docker.md

 1. Launch Docker is to open a Unix Shell:
   - On Mac or Windows, use the `Docker Quickstart Terminal` that you installed.
-  - On a linux machine, use a terminal prompt.
+  - On a Linux machine, use a terminal prompt.

 2. We are going to use a pre-existing image: [rocker/geospatial](https://hub.docker.com/r/rocker/geospatial).

 3. In the `Docker Quickstart Terminal` type:

 ```
-docker run --rm -p 8787:8787 rocker/verse
+docker run --rm -p 8787:8787 rocker/geospatial
 ```

 ---